 The NRA is committed to the principles of stewardship and sustainability.
-In addition to pursuing its statutory responsibilities as Guardians of the Water Environment, the NRA will aim to establish and demonstrate wise environmental practice throughout all its functions.
+In addition to pursuing its statutory responsibilities as Guardian of the Water Environment, the NRA will aim to establish and demonstrate wise environmental practice throughout all its functions.

-Copies of any NRA publications relating to groundwater protection can be obtained from HMSO transfer of the same of the sa
+Copies of any NRA publications relating to groundwater protection can be obtained from HMSO

 HMSO Publications Centre

 (Mail, fax and telephone orders only)

 PO Box 276, London SW8 5DT

 Telephone orders 0171 873 9090

 General enquiries 0171 873 0011

 (queuing system in operation for both numbers)

 Fax orders 0171 873 8200